bryanlittlefield/TUGBOAT/README.md

 # Welcome to TUGBOAT

-> Built on top of the official Docker repositories for php and MySQL, these preconfigured containers should have everything you need for your next php website or application.
-If the project requires further configuration, TUGBOAT can be extended to provided access to additional packages and configurations to the environment.
+> Built on top of the official Docker repositories for php and MySQL, these preconfigured containers should have everything you need to start your next php website or application.
+If the project requires further configuration dont sweat it, TUGBOAT can be extended to provided access to additional packages and configurations to the environment.

 - - - -